 OP_Return is a transaction output in Bitcoin that is provably unspendable.
 The function can be used to burn Bitcoin or store arbitrary data in the Bitcoin blockchain.
 Since the data is not part of the UTXO set, storing data this way is said to help scale Bitcoin, as nodes that engage in pruning do not need to store OP_Return data.

-Bitcoin’s consensus rules allow an OP_Return size of up to 10,000 bytes.
-For example, in May 2013 somebody took advantage of this feature in the following transaction.
+In May 2013 somebody took advantage of this feature in the following transaction.
 The OP_Return output in this transaction contains the lyrics to the 1987 song “Never Gonna Give You Up” by Rick Astley, the song related to the Rickrolling meme.

 Prior to 2014, transactions containing an OP_Return were non-standard at not relayed by ordinary Bitcoin nodes.
 However, if a miner included those transactions they were considered as valid.
 In March 2014, Bitcoin Core 0.9.0 was released with the OP_Return feature included as a standard transaction type, therefore the transactions would be relayed by default.
 The release notes at the time said the following:

 This change is not an endorsement of storing data in the blockchain.
 The OP_RETURN change creates a provably-prunable output, to avoid data storage schemes – some of which were already deployed – that were storing arbitrary data such as images as forever-unspendable TX outputs, bloating bitcoin’s UTXO database.
 Storing arbitrary data in the blockchain is still a bad idea; it is less costly and far more efficient to store non-currency data elsewhere.